-Metadata should preferably be an integral part of the digital survey record and conform to the “IHO S-100 Discovery Metadata Standard”, when this is adopted.
-Prior to the adoption of S-100, ISO 19115 can be used as a model for the Metadata.
+Metadata should preferably be an integral part of the digital survey record and conform to the “IHO S-100 Discovery Metadata Standard”,.
 If this is not feasible, similar information should be included in the documentation of a survey.

 TABLES AND SPECIFICATION MATRIX